 What are the benefits of Overlay Stained Glass?

-The modern procedure has many advantages over the original stained glass technique.
-Energy saving is a big concern in todays world and with the stained glass design being manufactured as a stained glass overlay onto a single sheet of glass, this reduces the possibility of the cold weather coming into the home through the joints of the design.
+The modern procedure has many advantages over the older stained glass technique.
+Energy saving is a big concern in todays world and with the stained glass design being manufactured as a stained glass overlay onto a solid sheet of tougehed glass, this reduces the possibility of the cold weather coming into the home through the joints of the design.
 Modern stained glass can also be applied directly onto energy saving Pilkington K Glass and this glass is now a building regulations requirement for every new window and door installation.

 Durability and security are another advantage with the modern day stained glass technique.
 Applying the design directly onto toughened glass provides long lasting and secure decorative glass.
 In the past people have paid thousands of pounds for the old stained glass product only to find that small coloured sections of the design have cracked within weeks.
 This cannot happen with our product.